-- Melissa Kissi
+Melissa Kissi

-- For employees:
+203-392-6945 office • 203-507-3751 cell

-- Diane Mazza, Human Resources 203-392-5405
+- Diane Mazza, Human Resources 203-392-5405 For employees:

-- For students and employees, confidential off-campus options:
+For students and employees, confidential off-campus options:

-- Women & Families Center 24 hotline
+Women & Families Center 24 hotline

-- 1-888-999-5545 (Spanish)1-888-568-8332
+1-888-999-5545 • (Spanish)1-888-568-8332

-- The Umbrella Center for Domestic Violence Services

-- 24-hour hotline 203.789.8104
+The Umbrella Center for Domestic Violence Services 24-hour hotline 203.789.8104 violence, stalking and sexual exploitation are complex community and outside agencies must work together.
+Public safety is everyone's responsibility.
+By increasing and real issues on college campuses, including SCSU. make a difference at SCSU, we can begin to reduce the risk.
+Consider the following ways you can help to Sexual harassment, sexual assault, intimate partner our knowledge and acknowledging our ability to To address this reality all members of the campus stop violence: